Marci517/interval-heap-impl/README.md

 - Retrieve the minimum or maximum value
 - Remove the minimum or maximum value
 - Display the heap contents to the screen or to a file

+---

+If you would like to learn more, please read the [specification.md](specification.md).